nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 This section provides information on how to quickly start using TutorBuddy.

 ### Installation
-Here are a few steps to get you started on Tutor's Pet:
+Here are a few steps to get you started on TutorBuddy:

 1. Ensure you have **Java 11** or above installed in your computer.